M-SAT (MR-SAT (bottom), MRS-SAT (top) [Missouri S&T]

 MR SAT will act as an inspector satellite while MRS SAT will simulate an uncooperative resident space object (RSO), and the two will perform proximity operations during flight.
 The goals of M-SAT are to test new technologies in support of missions involving proximity operations, including the study of an R-134a-based cold gas propulsion system for use in formation flying applications and the development of a stereoscopic imager sensor used to determine the real-time relative position/velocity vectors between the satellite pair.
 Data obtained during the close formation flight phase will be evaluated for the benefit of future missions.
 As a result of the modest budget that accompanies a university level project; M-SAT has required the use of innovative, low-cost solutions to meet the stated objectives.

 M-SAT was selected as the winner of the eight University Nanosat mission.
-It will be launched either onboard of a cargo craft towards the International Space Station (ISS), from where it will be deployed via the Space Station Integrated Kinetic Launcher for Orbital Payload Systems (SSIKLOPS) or as a piggy-back payload on another rocket.
+It will be launched either onboard of a cargo craft towards the International Space Station (ISS), from where it will be deployed via the Space Station Integrated Kinetic Launcher for Orbital Payload Systems (SSIKLOPS).
+Launch is planned for 2019

 |Type / Application:||Technology|

 |Operator:||Missouri University of Science and Technology - Missouri S&T Satellite Team (M-SAT)|

 |Contractors:||Missouri University of Science and Technology - Missouri S&T Satellite Team (M-SAT)|